MichaeltheWise/LongestDisturbanceArray/README.md

 # LongestDisturbanceArray
+Disturbance is defined as up->down->up->down ... or down->up->down->up ... pattern
-Find the longest disturbance subarray in a given list
+This finder will compute the longest disturbance sublist in the given list